zavalit/zavalit.github.io/_functions/array_map.md

 layout: article
 ---

 ## Syntax
 {% highlight php startinline=true %}

     array array_map(callable $callback, array $array1 [, array $arrayn])

 {% endhighlight %}

+array_map takes as a first argument a callable function, which is most often a anonymous function and that is where php meets functional programming.
+The functional programming provides us an interface for immutable structures simply by design and that can be really useful in some cases.
+In the case of **array_map** function we get each element of array completely isolated from outside world for granted.

 ## Performance